Together we'll keep Wales safe

 - Keep indoor areas well ventilated

-- Download the NHS COVID-19 app
+- Download and use the NHS COVID-19 app

 How to reduce my risk